32blogby Studio Mitsu

 Here's a checklist to run after every schema change:

-1. prisma migrate dev — apply migration to database
+1. prisma migrate dev — apply migration and regenerate Prisma Client

 2. Give Claude Code the schema diff, ask it to update validators, handlers, and tests